 - WELCOME TO THE FIRST NATIONS TAX COMMISSION

-FNTC MISSION: To assist First Nation governments to build and maintain fair and efficient property tax regimes, and to ensure those First Nation communities, and their taxpayers, receive the maximum benefit from those systems.
+FNTC MISSION: Assist First Nation governments to build and maintain fair and efficient property tax regimes, and to ensure those First Nation communities, and their taxpayers, receive the maximum benefit from those systems.

 First Nation governments want their own institutions.
 Ones that they design and develop that promote economic growth, creating vibrant economies.